esl/MongooseIM/doc/configuration/TLS-hardening.md

 These are "OTP TLS" and "Fast TLS".

 The former is provided by (as the name suggests) OTP as the `ssl` application.
-Large part of the logic is implemented in Erlang but it calls OpenSSL API for some operations anyway.
+Large part of the logic is implemented in Erlang but it calls OpenSSL libcrypto APIs for some operations.

-The latter is a community-maintained driver, which is implemented as NIFs (native C code).
+The latter is a community-maintained library, which is implemented as NIFs (native C code).
 It uses OpenSSL API for all operations.

-Most MongooseIM components use the TLS library provided by OTP.
+Most parts of MongooseIM use the TLS library provided by OTP.
 However, some of them choose to integrate with `fast_tls` library instead.
-The former one is used primarily by MIM dependencies, while the latter is used only by MIM modules.

 None of them is strictly better than the other.
 Below you may find a summary of the differences between them.

-* `fast_tls` is faster
+* `fast_tls` is generally more memory efficient.
 * There are options that OTP TLS (a.k.a `just_tls` in the C2S listener configuration) supports exclusively:
     * Immediate connection drop when the client certificate is invalid
     * Certificate Revocation Lists